marshmellow77/vertexai-multimodal-citations/README.md

 You can find detailed instructions on how to process your data in [INSTRUCTIONS.md](INSTRUCTIONS.md)

 ## Data
-The data we used for this example is the current investor presentation from the public website from the [Deutsche Börse Group](https://www.deutsche-boerse.com/dbg-en/investor-relations/presentations).
+The data we used for this example is the current investor presentation from the public website of the [Deutsche Börse Group](https://www.deutsche-boerse.com/dbg-en/investor-relations/presentations).

 ## Ideas for potential improvements
 This is a barebone example and there are many ways to build upon it: